 Exercise #1: Chin Tucks

-- Place 2 fingers on your chin.
+- Place 2 fingers at the bottom of your chin.

 #2.
 Fwd Neck Stretch